umee-network/umee/docs/architecture/ADR-004-reserves.md

 The `x/leverage` module account can be used without modification to store reserves.

-The `x/leverage` module keeper must store, for each token denom, store an `sdk.Int` representing the amount of of that token which is reserved (i.e. may not be borrowed or withdrawn from the module account.)
+The `x/leverage` module keeper must store, for each token denom, an `sdk.Int` representing the amount of that token which is reserved (i.e. may not be borrowed or withdrawn from the module account.)
 The keeper will work as follows:
+The key to store the reserve amount per unique denomination is formed by:
 ```go
 // pseudocode
 reservePrefix | tokenDenom = sdk.Int